-- 1. Double Award equivalent to two GCSEs.
-Combined Science. - 2.
-Triple Award equivalent to three GCSEs Biology, Chemistry and Physics.
+- 1: Double Award: Combined Science Trilogy - 2.
+Triple Award: Biology, Chemistry and Physics

 The Double Award is a programme of study in which you will attain two separate GCSE Science qualifications made up of all three Biology, Chemistry and Physics disciplines.
 This provides a firm foundation for progression to our Post-16 Science courses.